lilianabs/ml-beginner-projects/README.md

 # ml-beginner-projects
 This repo contains Machine Learning beginner projects and solutions.
+Currenly, it has the following projects:

+*